 In January 2017, the FASB issued ASU No. 2017-04, Intangibles: Goodwill and Other: Simplifying the Test for Goodwill Impairment.
 To simplify the subsequent measurement of goodwill, the amendments eliminate Step 2 from the goodwill impairment test.
 The annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
 An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 In addition, the income tax effects of tax deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the qualitative impairment test is necessary.
 The amendments should be applied on a prospective basis.
 The nature of and reason for the change in accounting principle should be disclosed upon transition.
 The amendments in this update should be adopted for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted on testing dates after January 1, 2017.
-The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements, but the adoption is not expected to have a material impact.
+The Company does not expect that this new guidance will have a material impact on the Company's consolidated financial statements